Middle School Programme

 In the Middle Years Programme, students study subjects in eight areas:

-In the Middle Years Programme, teachers use a wide variety of methods to regularly assess student understanding of student learning outcomes by applying assessment criteria established by the International Baccalaureate.
+In the Middle Years Programme, teachers use a wide variety of methods to regularly assess understanding of student learning outcomes by applying assessment criteria established by the International Baccalaureate.
 This means that teachers measure student achievement against specified subject criteria.
-Assessment pieces are organised in portfolios, summarised on reports, and shared with parents during Three Way and Student Led Conferences.
-In addition, NIS holds internal examinations for all students in G6 – G9 twice a year.
+Assessments are posted on Veracross and grades and feedback are available to students and parents through the Veracross parent portal.
+Discussions about assessments take place with parents during Three Way and Student Led Conferences.
+In addition, NIS holds internal examinations for all students in G7 – G9 twice a year.

-In Semester reports teachers indicate achievement for each criterion in that subject area.
-These criterion grades are added up within each subject area and then transferred to a 1 to 7 FINAL GRADE using grade boundaries.
+In the Semester reports, teachers indicate achievement for each criterion in that subject area.
+These criterion grades are then combined to give a 1 to 7 FINAL GRADE using IB published grade boundaries.
 Students are eligible for a number of awards in each grade level.

 Grade 9 student grades are recorded as credits on the transcript for their High School Diploma.